Brady North

-Brady Timothy North (born April 24, 1991) is an American former professional baseball first baseman and outfielder who most recently served as the assistant hitting coach for the Tampa Bay Rays of Major League Baseball (MLB).
+Brady Timothy North (born April 24, 1991) is an American former professional baseball first baseman and outfielder who currently serves as the assistant hitting coach for the Baltimore Orioles of Major League Baseball (MLB).

 Playing career

 North is a product of Tampa, Florida which is a well known baseball community.
 He graduated from Gaither High School where he was a 4 year starter for Hall of Fame Coach Frank Permuy.

 North played his first two years of college College baseball at Hillsborough Community College for Head Coach Gary Calhoun.

 North then played the 2013 college baseball College baseball at Jacksonville University for Head Coach Terry Alexander.

 North then attended Cumberland University, where he played college baseball for the Cumberland Phoenix for Hall of Fame Head Coach Woody With Cumberland, North won the NAIA World Series in 2014.

 North was not selected in the Major League Baseball draft.
 He spent the 2015 season with the Washington Wild Things of the Frontier League, going 2-for-25 (.080) with one RBI and one stolen base.
 North returned to the Frontier League in 2016 with the Lake Erie Crushers, batting .229/.356/.250 with two RBI.